jakekrishnamurti/agenda/README.md

 * There are a few sections of code that I believe can be rewritten to use fewer lines or that can simply be done better.
 * I've learnt more JavaScript since starting this project and now feel more capable of improving these sections.
-* The code is currently all in one file - ideally it should be split up into multiple files to make things cleaner.
+* The code is currently all in one file - ideally it should be split up into multiple classes to make things cleaner.